 Buying an investment property needs careful consideration and getting it right should ensure a long term income and capital growth.

 Where to go for advice will be a decision to be made.
 Estate Agents and Letting Agents have a vested financial interest in any advice given to you because of the fees and commissions they generate.
 Mortgage surveyors are only interested in loan to value – you are interested in a long term business investment.

 Getting the right property in the right location, at the right price, which is able to generate the right rent and/or resale price is crucial to your business.
 Do you know what you should be looking for when you do a viewing?

 There are advertisements for "training courses" from Property and Wealth Creation Gurus, Deal Sourcers, Make you a Property Millionaire, No Money Needed, Creative Strategy and other Jargon Words.
 They have a common theme.
 Feedback suggests that apart from a large fee delegates are up-sold further courses costing up to £15,000.
 Before you sign up to one of these courses please do lots of due diligence and ask yourself "are the claims made really doable".
 If something sounds too good to be true then it usually is.
 These businesses are generally "unregulated" and, therefore, outside the scope of the FSA.
 There are many stories on social media and property forums of individuals experiences of some of these types of learning.

-Hopefully you will find my advice to be well considered, independent and in YOUR best interests.
+Hopefully you will find my advice to be well considered, independent and in your best interests.